Christmas Pyramid at the Christmas Market in Basel, Switzerland

 Christmas market on Barfüsserplatz

-Located in the city’s heart, the Barfüsserplatz Christmas Market is the perfect place to soak up the festive atmosphere.
-Look for the large mulled wine pyramid that is the center feature of the Barfüsserplatz.
+Located in the heart of the city, the Barfüsserplatz Christmas Market is the ideal spot to immerse yourself in the festive atmosphere.
+Look for the large mulled wine pyramid, the centerpiece of the Barfüsserplatz.
 With over 80 market stalls selling homemade crafts and delicious treats, you will find the perfect gift for that special someone.
 Be sure to try a Basel Christmas Cake, a local specialty made with cinnamon, gingerbread, and nuts.
 This festive market has a giant Christmas pyramid at the top of the stairs.
 The markets spread past the square into Kaufhausgasse towards Freie Strasse.

 Location: Weihnachtsmarkt Barfüsserplatz, Barfüsserplatz, 4001 Basel